falkr/ttm4175/pages/unit-cli/teamwork.md

 After receiving the credentials for your team's VM, please refer to [the preparation page](preparation.html#connecting-via-vnc) for a guide on how to connect to it.

 :tip:
-We suggest that you use one computer to connect to the VM and type in the commands.
+We suggest that you use one computer per group to connect to the VM and type in the commands.

 Upon connecting to the VM, launch the *Terminal Emulator* application from the desktop.